A laser plasma soliton fusion scheme

-After detailing some aspects of the underlying laser-plasma soliton dynamics, we will provide a self-consistent {\it strawman design} based on this concept, supported by 2D3V particle-in-cell (PIC) simulations performed using the EPOCH code \cite{EPOCH}, as an example to demonstrate that the breakeven condition can be reached.
-We briefly comment on the possibility of {\it micro ignition} in our scheme.
+The pros and cons between deuterium-tritium (DT) and proton-boron-11 ($p ^{11}{\rm B}$, or simply $p{\rm B}$) as fusion material are well-known (see, for example, \cite{Lavell:2024}).
+It turns out that our scheme can overcome fundamental obstructions in both cases.
+After detailing some aspects of the underlying laser-plasma soliton dynamics, we will provide a self-consistent preliminary conceptual design for both DT and pB fusion materials, supported by 2D3V particle-in-cell (PIC) simulations performed using the EPOCH code \cite{EPOCH}, as an example to demonstrate that the breakeven condition can be reached.

 \underline{\it Four key elements}